flaviosfdev/CourtCounter/README.md

 # CourtCounter
-A project of the course Udacity's Android Basics Nanodegree.
+A project of the Udacity's Android Basics Nanodegree Course.